cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 To be safe, we keep a heap of paper and pencils aside just in case (paper and pencils are computer memory here, by the way, yeah-I-know-you-knew-that).

-Could we send a mould to a 3D printing company who are expecting written notes?
+Could we send the location of a mould to a 3D printing company who are expecting written notes?
 In other languages, you could totally do this and expect the language to handle the conversions, but in Rust, the answer is rigidly "no".

 ### You've lost your note!